 Sangiovese wine guide: grape, history and organoleptic characteristics

-If there is a grape that for history and personality has always been intriguing students, connoisseurs, and wine enthusiasts, this is Sangiovese.
-If lovingly grown, with low yields and densely planted vines—at least 3500 or 4000 plants for hectare—it can be the perfectly balanced wine, with a fine floral and aromatic bouquet.
+If there is a grape whose history and personality have always been intriguing to students, connoisseurs, and wine enthusiasts, it is Sangiovese.
+If lovingly grown, with low yields and densely planted vines—at least 3500 or 4000 plants per hectare—it can be a perfectly balanced wine, with a fine floral and aromatic bouquet.
 But it’s fragile.

-For this reason, so much attention is needed when it’s blended with other vines that can overmatch it and during the grapes ripening, which must be slow to let the tannins mature gradually, otherwise, the wine becomes unpleasantly grumpy or a hypertrophic fruit bomb.
+For this reason, so much attention is needed when it’s blended with other vines that can overpower it and during the grapes’ ripening, which must be slow to let the tannins mature gradually, otherwise, the wine becomes unpleasantly grumpy or a hypertrophic fruit bomb.

-Sangiovese can beautifully stand long aging if made in big casks that wisely sculpt its body, while a too aggressive use of French barrels can intoxicate the wine flattening its roundness.
-From this great grape, we can make both a noble Brunello, which can last for decades or a five-liter keg great for unblocking sinks.
+Sangiovese can stand long aging beautifully if made in large casks that wisely sculpt its body, whereas an overabundance of French barrels can intoxicate the wine, flattening its roundness.
+From this great grape, we can make both a noble Brunello, which can last for decades, or a five-liter keg, which is great for unblocking sinks.

 A little bit of history on Sangiovese

-It seems that the Etruscans already knew this noble grape and it widely spread following their trading routes, as a proof their ancient dominions in central Italy indeed match the favored terroirs of the grape: Tuscany, Umbria, and Romagna.
+The first step toward making a great wine is to cultivate vines with low yields and high quality, such as Gobelet and Alberello in Italy.
+It seems that the Etruscans already knew this noble grape and that it widely spread following their trading routes, as proof that their ancient dominions in central Italy indeed match the favored terroirs of the grape: Tuscany, Umbria, and Romagna.

 Another myth says that its names come from Sanguis Jovis—Blood of Jupiter—the name given by a Capuchin monk of Sant’Arcangelo’s monastery, near Jupiter mount, during a banquet in honor of Pope Leone XII, which asked the name of the delicious nectar that the monks had poured.